DVSHAH913/PythonProjects/README.md

 [Back to Content](#content)

 ### Mobile service center project
-I developed a mobile and laptop service center app for both customers and staff, enabling service requests, cost estimation, service tracking, and management.
+I developed a mobile and laptop service center code in python for both customers and staff, enabling service requests, cost estimation, service tracking, and management.
 The Owner class authenticated users, managed data, and provided various functionalities.
 The Customer class facilitated logins, registrations, and work status checks.
 The program efficiently calculated service costs and completion times based on device type and service, enhancing overall service center operations.
 <a name="mobile-service-center"></a>
 [Back to Content](#content)